Email marketing as a method for driving sales growth

 Making your letter stand out

 Ideally, according to Kobsa, your letter should stand out from similar ones as much as possible.
-How you do this is up to you, but using specificity will help because it will drive reader interest.
+How you do this is up to you, but using specificity will help because it will drive the reader’s interest.
 Rather than a generic letter, your ideal reader will receive a very particular piece of information from the content of your email.
 This will lead to a further conversation when the reader clicks on links in the email that result in another email with additional custom content.
 Basically, the goal is to inspire the reader to keep clicking through emails to learn more about a product.
 As the sales funnel narrows, the interest in the product rises because people are getting very specific information about something that interests them in a very particular way.

 When emails are too general or there isn’t a back and forth, then people will lose interest in a product because they aren’t getting the information they need.